phax/peppol-commons/README.md

 This project holds support for reading and writing DBNAlliance XHE header.
 This is the DBNAlliance version of `peppol-sbdh` based on the [ph-xhe](https://github.com/phax/ph-xhe) library.

+## hredelivery-commons

+This was introduced in v12.0.2

+This project contains shared components for Croatian (HR) eDelivery usage in the area as eRacun.

 ### Configuration

 **Configuration resolution (since v8.2.0)**